 Extreme halophiles are a specific group of microorganisms that require high salt for their growth.
-They are categorized based on their optimal NaCl concentration requirement for growth.
-Depending on their salt concentration requirements these have been further categorized as slight halophiles (0.2 M), moderate halophiles (0.5-2.5 M), borderline extreme halophiles (>2.5-4.0 M), and extreme halophiles (>4.0-5.9 M).
-Halophilic microorganisms possess varied environmental habitats for their survival including salars, saline lakes, oceans, polar ice, and coastal areas.
+They are categorized based on their optimal NaCl concentration for growth, which includes slight halophiles (0.2 M), moderate halophiles (0.5-2.5 M), borderline extreme halophiles (>2.5-4.0 M), and extreme halophiles (>4.0-5.9 M).
+Halophilic microorganisms can be found in various environments such as salars, saline lakes, oceans, polar ice, and coastal areas.
 On the other hand, halotolerants are microorganisms capable of growing both in the presence and absence of NaCl.
-Among halotolerants, the ones thriving in the presence of >2.5 M NaCl are considered extremely halotolerant (Orellana et al., 2018).
+Among halotolerants, those that can thrive in the presence of >2.5 M NaCl are considered extremely halotolerant (Orellana et al., 2018).

 Halophiles have evolved two primary adaptation mechanisms to prevent the diffusion of NaCl into their cells and thrive in hypersaline environments.
 The first mechanism involves the accumulation of inorganic ions, particularly KCl, to balance the osmotic pressure.
 This strategy is primarily employed by aerobic and extremely halophilic archaea, as well as some anaerobic halophilic bacteria.
 On the other hand, most halophilic bacteria and eukarya utilize a different approach by accumulating water-soluble organic compounds of low molecular weight known as compatible solutes or osmolytes.
 These compatible solutes serve to maintain a low intracellular salt concentration and act as stabilizers for biological structures, enabling the cells to adapt not only to high salt concentrations but also to conditions such as heat, desiccation, cold, and even freezing.
 Remarkably, this allows halophiles to thrive in environments with pH levels as high as 10 and temperatures exceeding 50°C. Some halophiles synthesize osmolytes such as ectoine, which are small organic molecules and maintain the integrity of cells.
 These organic molecules do not intervene in enzymatic activity.
-Some halophiles scavenge osmoprotectants or compatible solutes.
+Some halophiles scavenge osmoprotectants or compatible solutes from other organisms by using transporter systems as they do not produce their own compatible solutes.
 For example, Halobacterium salinarum has been known to show chemotactic activities toward osmoprotectants (Sarma et al., 2023).